vaadin/proposal-for-vaadin-form/README.md

  - `validator` functions may be async _(that applies both to form-level and field-level validators)_
  - the validation status and the error message from the field `validator` function are available to the field `renderer` function via `field.validating`, `field.error` and `field.errorMessage`

-### Integration with Vaadin Components
+### Integration with Vaadin components
-This example shows how to use Vaadin Form together with Vaadin Components such as `<vaadin-text-field>`.
+This example shows how to use Vaadin Form together with Vaadin components such as `<vaadin-text-field>`.

 ![vaadin-components](https://user-images.githubusercontent.com/22416150/64441727-175c9400-d0d7-11e9-9284-9a99109ef1e9.gif)